rosiecurtis/WhatDoesTheTextSay/README.md

 Fork the repository.
 Run 'npm install'

+## TO run
+Type
+`npm run dev`
+this will open the site in a browser

 ## Add another function
-See the ISSUES section.

-Add a function to the javascript file
+Add a function `src/js/modules/`
-Test it works in your browser
-Make a pull request
+See the ISSUES section for ideas.

+## Pull reqeusts
+Please only make small pull requests - one feature at a time.
+Only simple javascript, no more than 5-10 lines each update.